moleculerjs/site/source/docs/0.14/testing.md

 });
 ```

 To test the service two things are `required`: the `ServiceBroker` class and the schema of the service that is going to be tested.
 Next thing to do is to create an instance of `ServiceBroker` and, after that, create the actual instance of the service.
-Then Jest's `beforeAll()` helper function is used that starts the service broker and, after all tests are complete, the broker is stopped with the `afterAll()`.
+Then Jest's `beforeAll()` helper function is used to start the service broker and, after all tests are complete the broker is stopped with the `afterAll()`.

 With this setup in place we are ready to write the actual tests.